EldonGabriel/eldongabriel.github.io/_experience/security-operations.md

 ## Continue Exploring

 <p>
-The security operations capabilities demonstrated in this section support a broader approach to protecting and maintaining reliable IT environments.
-While security operations focus on detecting threats, enforcing controls, and responding to incidents, effective infrastructure protection also depends on secure systems, identity management, governance, and operational resilience.
+The security operations capabilities demonstrated in this section focus on protecting systems through monitoring, threat detection, security controls, and incident response.
+However, effective security requires more than technical defenses alone.
+Organizations also need structured processes to identify risk, evaluate security requirements, and align technology decisions with business objectives.
 </p>

 <p>